 Historic and nature walks

-• 3 CAI 601 – Saint Anna Trail (Sentiero di Sant'Anna), Starts near Porta Trapani, ends at Sant'Anna Sanctuary near the lower cableway station.
+[edit]3 CAI 601 – Saint Anna Trail (Sentiero di Sant'Anna), Starts near Porta Trapani, ends at Sant'Anna Sanctuary near the lower cableway station.
 Always open.
-Descends 5.5-km through woodland and past picnic areas, ending at the Sant’Anna Sanctuary near the lower cable car station.
+5.5-km trail through forested slopes and picnic areas, ending at the Sant’Anna Sanctuary near the cable car base station.
 Free.

-• 4 CAI 602 – Three Churches Trail (Sentiero Porta Castellammare–Tre Chiese), Starts at Porta Castellammare, loops east past rural chapels and viewpoints.
+4 CAI 602 – Three Churches Trail (Sentiero Porta Castellammare–Tre Chiese), Starts at Porta Castellammare, loops east past rural chapels and viewpoints.
 Always open.
-A 4.5-km loop exploring wildflower meadows, panoramic overlooks, and small rural chapels east of the town.
+4.5-km loop with wildflower meadows, panoramic overlooks, and small chapels east of the town.
 Free.

-• 5 CAI 603 – Pepoli Turret Trail (Sentiero Torretta Pepoli), Starts at Balio Gardens, loops through Bosco dei Runzi and returns near Pepoli Turret.
+5 CAI 603 – Pepoli Turret Trail (Sentiero Torretta Pepoli), Starts at Balio Gardens, loops through Bosco dei Runzi and returns near Pepoli Turret.
 Always open.
-This 2.7-km shaded path winds through the Bosco dei Runzi with vistas of the Castle of Venus.
-Great for birdwatching and photography.
+2.7-km shaded loop with views of the Castle of Venus and wooded terrain.
+Good for birdwatching and photography.
 Free.

-• 6 CAI 604 – San Matteo Forestry Trail (Sentiero Demanio Forestale San Matteo), Starts just near the upper cable station, ends at the Agro-Forestry Museum of San Matteo.
+6 CAI 604 – San Matteo Forestry Trail (Sentiero Demanio Forestale San Matteo), Starts just near the upper cable station, ends at the Agro-Forestry Museum of San Matteo.
 Always open.
-A 6.9-km trail from the cathedral down to the Forestry Museum.
-Passes pine forests, agro-pastoral landscapes, and historic ruins with educational signage.
+6.9-km trail with pine woods, agro-pastoral landscapes, and educational signage.
+Ends at the Forestry Museum.
 Free.

 Beach

-• 7 Saint Julian Beach (Spiaggia di San Giuliano), Viale delle Sirene, Casa Santa.
+[edit]7 Saint Julian Beach (Spiaggia di San Giuliano), Viale delle Sirene, Casa Santa.
 Open 24 hours.
-Long sandy beach in the coastal district of Casa Santa.
+Sandy beach in the coastal district of Casa Santa.
 Popular in summer with locals and visitors.
-Offers calm waters, beach clubs, pedal-boat rentals, and a cycling path off the promenade.
-Sunsets over the Egadi Islands can be spectacular.
+Calm waters, pedal-boat rentals, and sunsets over the Egadi Islands.
 Free.

 Sport

-• 9 Sports Garden (Giardino dello Sport), Via del Cipresso, Casa Santa (near Saint Julian Beach).
-One of the largest outdoor sports parks in southern Italy, covering over 35,000 m².
-Offers facilities for football (5-a-side and 7-a-side), padel, tennis, basketball (including 3×3 playground), volleyball, handball, and a sea-view fitness zone.
-Includes indoor courts, changing rooms, refreshment kiosks, and a large playground.
-Great for both locals and visiting athletes.
+9 Sports Garden (Giardino dello Sport), Via del Cipresso, Casa Santa (near Saint Julian Beach).
+Large outdoor sports park with facilities for football, padel, tennis, basketball, volleyball, and a sea-view fitness zone.
+Also includes indoor courts, a playground, and refreshment kiosks.
+Open to residents and visitors.

 Eat